Rice Stuffed Peppers

 This Mexican Chocolate Cake is simple and yet so deliciously amazing – same goes for my Iced Mexican Mocha.

 Need a drink?
-These mango margaritas are quite fab?
+These mango margaritas are quite fab but then so are these raspberry margaritas?

 Ingredients